damianhakert/damianhakert.github.io/source/handbook/marketing/blog/index.html.md

 want it, for example "Hello World - I'm a new post" and rake will take care of the file name for you.
 Then you just open the file, fill in with your name, Twitter handle, and the post category, then you'll be good to start writing.

+### Writing Style

+At GitLab, we use [American English](/handbook/#american-english) as the standard written language.

+GitLab content primarily follows [AP Style], the guide for which is searchable online.
+Any questions that cannot be answered by the AP Stylebook may be resolved by referring to the [Chicago Manual of Style].
+To learn about GitLab's advanced formatting system, check out our [Markdown Guide].

 ### Body structure